zhongl/stompize/README.md

 }
 ```

-Then, you can code the StompClient:
+Then, you can code the `StompClient`:

 ```java
 public abstract class StompClient extends Specification implements Stomp {